How to get the right startup advisors on your company's advisory board?

 In most Silicon Valley startups, advisory will typically receive equity amounts from .005% and .25% of the company per year.
 Higher numbers are typically reserved for extremely involved parties.
 Our set of assumptions also includes a pre-authorized buyback in the event that your relationship with your advisor is terminated before all the shares have vested.

-- Choose advisors that fill gaps in your organization.
+- Choose advisors that fill gaps in your organization, provide useful industry knowledge and can introduce you to potential investors, customers or partners.

-- Beware of advisors that ask for up-front cash payments.
+- Beware of prospective advisors that ask for cash payments—equity is the norm for advisors at startups

 - Advisors typically receive between .005% and .25% yearly in Silicon Valley startups.
 Larger share grants are reserved for hands-on advisors that play a critical role for the development of your business.

-- Initial investors may be good candidates for an advisor position, especially if you find their advice helpful.
+- Early investors may be good candidates for an advisor position, especially if you find their advice helpful.
+These angel investors are often helpful for providing feedback on your pitch deck and can make great advisors for your startup advisory board thanks to their network of connections to VCs.